Ninja Sentai Kakuranger: Sandayu Momochi

 Sandayu Momochi (百地 三太夫, Momochi Sandayū) is a ninja master who instructs the Kakurangers on their abilities and is considered dangerous by the Youkai.
 Being a former student of Hakumenro, Sandayu aided the Kakurangers when Gasha Dokuro set up the beginning phase of Daimaou's resurrection, warning the Kakurangers they are not ready to face him.
 But the Kakurangers refused to accept that and are quickly defeated before Sandayuu had Tsubasamaru bring them the Wind Illusion Castle to see the Three God Generals, revealing their origins and that obtaining the Shinobi Scrolls are needed to stop Daimaou.
 While Tsuruhime was looking for her Shinobi Scroll, she is found by Sandayuu and taken to her family's mansion.
 There, Sandayuu uses her quest as a test to prove her worth as the Kakurangers' leader and heir to her family legacy, providing her with karakuri replicas of her teammates.
 He briefly meets with Hakumenro, whom he was working with, to rescue Tsuruhime when Hakumenro fought her.
 However, Junior learned of this and impaled Sandayuu with his own katana.
 Sandayuu lived long enough from the wound to tell the team to form Kakure Daishogun during their final fight with Gashadokuro and give them his final words.

-Sandayu Momochi is portrayed by Akira Sakamoto (坂本 あきら, Sakamoto Akira).